-Legal Templates can provide you with a free sample food truck business plan that can help you get started.
-Whether you are just starting the process or you are ready to look for investors, we can help.
+Legal Templates can provide a free sample food truck business plan to help you get started.
+Whether you are just beginning the process or ready to look for investors, we can help.

 Use a template builder to build your business plan step-by-step.
 See the food truck business plan sample below:

 You can download a business plan in Word format here or start creating your food truck business plan using our document builder.